 You can start your course if you are at least 18 years of age and have a Danish civil registration number (CPR).

-You must pay a deposit of DKK 1.250,- before you can start the course.
+You must pay a tuition fee (DKK 2.000 per module) and a deposit (DKK 1.250) before you can start the course.
 The deposit may be reimbursed to you, when you complete the module that you are referred to.